Running on different computers

 <Address>0.0.0.0</Address>

-Identify the IP address of the machine running the simulator (this depends on your local network setup).
-We suggest looking at a guide for how to do this for your situation.
+Finally, identify the IP address of the machine running the simulator (this depends on your local network setup).
+We suggest looking at a guide for how to do this for your operating system.

 On the machine where smartCARS is running